raspberrypilearning/grow-a-tree/en/step_2.md

 ```
 + Does that tree just keep on growing?
 Hmmm, nice but remember we do need to end this game sometime soon!

 + Drag the blocks back in to the script again.
-Finger's crossed no blocks have gone astray.
+Let's hope no blocks have gone astray.

-+ Run the program to check.
++ Run the program to check your changes.
 --- /task ---